jesimone57/python-cheat-sheet/README.md

 ### Strings

-* use either single ' or double " quotes
+* String may use either single ' or double " quotes
 * substrings use the slice operator [ ]

 <pre>